warerwang/stalk-opentracing-js/tutorials/08-context-propagation/README.md

 Jaeger propagation format is partially implemented:
 - Always sends 0 as `{parent-span-id}`
-- Always sends 1 (sampled) as flag
+- Always sends 1 (sampled) as `flag`
-- Baggage items not supported
+- Baggage items are not supported

 ## Running demo